apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 We use a neural network with 2 hidden layers, each consisting of 200 neurons.
-First we need to source the dml-file for neural networks.
+First, we need to source the dml file for neural networks.
-This file includes all the necessary functions for training, evaluating and storing the model.
+This file includes all the necessary functions for training, evaluating, and storing the model.
 The returned object of the source call is further used for calling the functions.
+The file can be found here:

+    - :doc:tests/examples/tutorials/neural_net_source.dml

 .. code-block:: python

     FFN_package = sds.source(neural_net_src_path, "fnn", print_imported_methods=True))

 Step 3: Training the neural network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Training a neural network in SystemDS using the train function is very straightforward.
+Training a neural network in SystemDS using the train function is straightforward.
 The first two arguments are the training features and the target values we want to fit our model on.
-Then we need set the hyperparameters of the model.
+Then we need to set the hyperparameters of the model.
 We choose to train for 1 epoch with a batch size of 16 and a learning rate of 0.01, which are common parameters for neural networks.
 The seed argument ensures that running the code again yields the same results.